RBGE Weather Station

 In addition the roof of the historic Temperate Palm House supports a Campbell–Stokes recorder for sunshine hours and serves as a vantage point for monitoring visibility, wind direction and speed.
 All this information is currently still read manually, but the Met Office is looking to automate these too in the next few years.

-The “grimness” value (G=relative precipitation/relative sunshine) for August was 1.1.
+The ‘grimness’ (G=relative precipitation/relative sunshine) value was 1.0.

 Click here for the latest weather chart from our station.